Make cycling cooler

 We have two products @ the moment, but we are expanding quickly.
 AWAKE is our caffeine Drink.
 With natural caffeine from Guarana and a great taste from cranberry and pomegranate, AWAKE gives you energy.
 RECHARGE is our Vitamin Drink.
 With natural Vitamin C from the Acerola fruit, RECHARGE contributes to your immune system stability.

 Please contact us via mail 🙂

 3DFins is a small project which aims to 3D-print surfing fins.
 Our ultimate goal is to make the fins cheaper, more customizable and high performance.
-In addition we understand that design is essential, that’s why we try to find the right balance in between them.
+We also are working on Biodegradable fins, which will be an absolute highlight as there is no tread down on performance.

 Hang loose, Giani and Andri